 How do I arrange a Baptism?

-Pick up a baptism booklet from the back of the church and fill in the questionnaires (one for each parent) and the baptism enquiry form.
+Pick up a baptism booklet from the back of the church and fill in the questionnaires (one for each parent) and the baptism enquiry form or the online form on this page.
 Hand the completed booklet to the parish priest who will then get in touch with you about the next steps.

 Do I have to be a Christian to bring my child for Baptism?